qmerkel10305/shimmer_v3/backend/README.md

 <hr/>

 ## API Paths
-- /shimmer/ - POST image
+- /shimmer/ - POST image (This will be the request made by the plane)
 - /list/ - list all images stored in Images bucket
 <hr/>